FredPont/Data_Lister/README.md

     "NewerThan": "2022-12-12"
 }
 ```
-- Edit config/DirSignatures.json to set the directory patterns
+- Edit config/DirSignatures.json to set the directory patterns (strings, no regex)
 ```json
 {
     "Software": {